Braze

 • The first part of the URL path is common to all languages.

 • The JSON file name at the end of the URL is based on the language code.
-Remember, it’s very important that you use exactly the same language codes on Lokalise and on Braze user profiles.
+Remember, it’s very important that you use exactly the same language codes on Lokalise and Braze user profiles.

 The translation file URL is the URL that you will need when configuring a Braze campaign.
 You can update the content on the JSON file by clicking Refresh; note that the URL will stay the same and you don't need to change your connected content call on Braze's side.